jdittrich/hooverIndexJs/README.md

 **Returns**: <code>number</code> - the hoover score

-This function processes the aggregated and shorter form to store edit count data: a certain income and how many accounts have this income (frequency)
+This function processes the aggregated and shorter form to store edit count data: a certain income and how many people have this income (frequency)

 | Param | Type | Description |
 | --- | --- | --- |